efonsecab/FairPlayTube/CODING-STANDARDS.md

 ## Async Methods naming
 * All async methods( except the endpoints) must be suffixed with Async
 * All aynsc methods must received a mandatory "CancellationToken cancellationToken" as the last parameter

+## Methods invocation
+* When invoking a method, used named parameters.